Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3fNjN1FjhPU.md

 ### Transcript

-> uh someone asked before if update 4 is the last update that's that's not it's not the last update there'll be more
+> someone asked before if update 4 is the last update that's that's not it's not the last update there'll be more